 Arizona Gambling Options

-There are 25 tribal casinos scattered throughout the state.
+There are 25 tribal casinos scattered throughout Arizona.
 While there are 22 federally recognized tribes in the state, not all of them operate a casino.
 Currently, there are 16 tribes operating casinos and the properties run the gamut from small slots parlors to complete casino resorts.
-The Arizona Department of Gaming oversees the tribal casinos and will oversee sports betting as well.
+The Arizona Department of Gaming along with the tribal gaming authorities provide oversight of gambling activities at the tribal casinos.

 Founded in 1980, the Arizona Lottery has been a major part of state gambling for decades.
 The lotto offers the multi-state draw gams Mega Millions and Powerball.
 Additionally, the state has five statewide draw games, including Fantasy 5 and The Pick.
-If scratch-offs are more your thing, there are plenty to choose from at lottery retailers like grocery stores and gas stations.
+If scratch-offs are more your thing, there are plenty of those to choose from as well at lottery retailers like grocery stores and gas stations.

-There is currently no momentum to legalize online casinos and online poker sites along with sports betting.
-That does not mean there are no options for Arizona residents looking to play online though.
-There are sweepstakes sites like Chumba Casino and Global Poker that are totally legal options that allow you to play for prizes with real cash value.
+There is currently no momentum to legalize online casinos or online poker sites along with sports betting.
+However, that does not mean there are no options for Arizona residents looking to play online.
+Social and sweepstakes sites like Pulsz, Chumba Casino, LuckyLand Slots and Funzpoints offer a variety of casino games, and Global Poker features poker.
+All are legal options that allow Arizonans to play their favorite games online.

 Prior to 2021, daily fantasy sports (DFS) were expressly illegal in the state of Arizona.
-When the sports betting bill passed, it opened the door for DFS sites to come to the state.
-So, not only did the state get FanDuel and DraftKings sports betting apps, sports fans also have DFS access as well.
-Arizona launched DFS Aug.
+But when the sports betting bill passed, it opened the door for DFS sites to come to the state.
+Not only did the state get FanDuel and DraftKings sports betting apps, sports fans also have DFS access as well.
+Arizona officially launched DFS on Aug.
 28, 2021.

 There are three permanent horse racing tracks in Arizona: Turf Paradise, Rialto Park and Arizona Downs.
 Additionally, county fairs will often run sanctioned races.
 There are also around 50 off-track betting parlors throughout the state.
 What the state does not have is horse betting apps, as they are not legal in Arizona.